gasn331/Store/README.md

 # Store API

 This project implements a Web API for managing orders and products in an e-commerce store, built with ASP.NET Core.
-It follows Domain-Driven Design (DDD) principles, and provides essential functionalities to create, manage, and query orders and products.
+It follows Domain-Driven Design (DDD) principles, and provides functionalities to create, manage, and query orders and products.

 ## Table of Contents
 - [Objective](#objective)